shanmugamani1023/anomalib_pattern_recognition/readme.md

 mentioned in that link

 ## Train
+## When training i got os windows error -
+i solved it by opening vs code in admin mode.

 3.My first model is based on Patch core for classification-you can see in below file train_patch_core_architechture_classification_true_false.ipynb